Overhauling UX for Federal Bank's FedMobile

 Problem 4 : Lack of Module Prioritization

-Modules under each category are not ordered by usage or relevance.
+Modules under each category are not organised by usage or relevance.

 Example